 Options in the science and technology occupations are expanding as well, especially those in the green energy field.
 The move to become more environmentally responsible is no longer just a trend.
 Americans create an average of 4.6 pounds of garbage per person per day.
 Annually, each person in the U.S. generates more than 1,600 pounds of garbage, the majority of which ends up in landfills, according to the Environmental Protection Agency.
 In addition, energy waste is increasing, along with greenhouse gas emissions.
 Engineers, urban planners and environmental scientists who work to develop ways to cut down on mankind’s footprint on the planet will experience a steady increase in job options.

-These fields will likely be in the forefront of tomorrow's workforce.
+These fields will likely be at the forefront of tomorrow’s workforce.
 Job seekers would be smart to keep them in mind when they consider possible career paths.

 Online College Degree Types

 - Health and Medicine

 - Services and Labor

 The business sector has some of the fastest growing job fields in the workforce.
 It is expected to increase 23.3 percent by 2016, opening up more than 4.1 million new employment opportunities in the job market, according to the Bureau of Labor Statistics.